-The CGC Collectors Society offers free and paid membership levels with options for every type of collector.
-The variety of benefits include access to online resources, direct submission privileges, grading coupons and more.
-Compare the CGC Collectors Society membership options here.
+The Collectors Society offers free and paid membership levels to provide options for every type of collector.
+Benefits that vary consist of access to online resources, direct submission privileges, grading credits and more.
+Compare the full membership options and benefits here.

 I have registered.
 When can I expect to receive my membership packet?

 Because of the benefits of your membership, a prorated refund is not available.
 However, if you have signed up for auto-renewal of your membership, and decide within 30 days of auto-renewal that you would like to cancel your membership, you may receive a refund of your membership dues by calling CGC Customer Service at 877-NM-COMIC if you have not used the grading credits that come with certain membership tiers.

-How do I use my coupons to submit comics for free grading?
+How do I use my my Collectors Society grading credit to submit comics?

 Will one shipping fee cover the return of all my submissions if I send in multiple submission forms at the same time?
 Will all of my submissions be returned to me in one package?